chat icon

 As an integrator, you’re well-versed in the differences between active and passive DAS.
 However, your clients likely won’t be.
 Consider this your 101 guide to explaining options to your clients, ultimately helping them make the best choice.
 Once the choice between active and passive DAS has been made, it’s a good idea to stress to your clients the importance of the site survey.
 Here’s a review of site survey best practices, step by step:

 1. Before beginning, inform your client about the importance of roof access for your site survey.
-Without roof access, the site survey will not be as effective.
+Without roof access, the site survey won’t be as effective.
 If necessary, offer to speak with the building owner on behalf of your client, if they are not the owner.

 2. Look at the building’s floor plan to familiarize yourself with the site.
 This will help you map out signal areas while performing the survey on site.